Frequently Asked

 Do parents get to communicate with their child during the trip?

 In a manner, yes.
-Although campers do have to turn in their cell phones once we arrive, we offer specific times during the trip when campers will be able to make phone calls home if needed, if they are feeling homesick.
+Although campers do have to turn in their cell phones once we arrive to our destination, we offer specific times during the trip when campers will be able to make phone calls home if needed, especially if they are feeling homesick.
 Additionally, trip leads will use apps such as Remind and Photo Circle to keep parents updated - posting daily pics and updates about travels when/where there is a signal.

 What do do campers need to bring with them?